windytan/deinvert/README.md

 # deinvert

-deinvert is a descrambler for voice inversion scrambling.
+deinvert is a scrambler-descrambler for voice inversion scrambling.
 It supports simple inversion as well as split-band inversion.

 ## Prerequisites